 Note that the

 "scale=1440:1080" filter works for both upscaling and downscaling.
-Therefore this filter applies also e.g. for transforming a 2K scan of a 4:3 film into a HD format for post-production and/or dissemination purposes.
+Therefore this filter applies also for example to transform a 2K scan of a 4:3 film into a HD format for post-production and/or dissemination purposes.
 We use the Lanczos scaling algorithm (

-flags=lanczos), which is slower but gives better results than the default bilinear algorithm.
+flags=lanczos), which is slower but usually produces a better result than the default bilinear algorithm.

 pad=1920:1080:240:0 gives bit by bit exactly the same result if expressed as

 pad=1920:1080:(ow-iw)/2:(oh-ih)/2 by using relative values for input width (iw), input height (ih), output width (ow) and output height (oh).